Tallinn is definitely one of my favourite cities in Europe.

 Summer (June-August) is when the weather in Tallinn is most pleasant – with daytime temperatures of around 20°C. I think this is the best time to visit Tallinn.

 However, this is also the busiest season for tourism.
 Whilst it’s never exactly heaving (compared with other European tourist hotspots), more and more people are discovering this fantastic city.
-If you want to avoid crowds as much as possible, come midweek.

 Spring and Autumn (April-May / September-October) can also be good times to visit.
 Visitor numbers are much lower during these months, which is a bonus – although the evenings get fairly chilly.